You might be surprised; team building can sometimes do more harm than good.

 1. Use it to solve deep-rooted issues.

-I personally believe that teambuilding provides the platform for discussion and teaches the principles of teamwork and open communication.
+I personally believe that team building provides a platform for discussion and teaches the principles of teamwork and open communication.
 However, if you have deep-rooted issues like “a boss having anger issues”, “politics at work”, “lack of respect” and the like, teambuilding is not the right platform to solve the problem effectively.

 2. When you just want to have fun.